MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ### Windows Defender Firewall configuration

-For Windows Defender Firewall, sometimes it's not enough to have the app listed in the **Allowed an app** section.
+For Windows Defender Firewall, sometimes it's not enough to have the app listed in the **Allowed apps** section.
 If Windows Firewall is configured to block outbound calls, you must have a rule that allows the Dynamics 365 Guides app in the **Outbound Rules** section.
 Note that installing the Dynamics 365 Guides app will add this rule.
 If you don't see the app in the **Outbound Rules** section, uninstalling and re-installing it might fix the issue.
 If you don't have permissions to do this (install the app or add the firewall rule), work with your IT department.

 #### Determine if outbound connections are blocked